-On the day of the inspection, the SI was working as the RP.
-There were four full time dispensers and a medicines counter assistant.
-Two dispensers were not working that day.
-A further three dispensers were not working that day.
+On the day of the inspection, the RP was the regular employed pharmacist.
+There was also a trainee medicines counter assistant.
+Two dispensers were not working at the time.
+The pharmacy was actively recruiting for additional team members but were finding it difficult to attract suitable candidates.

-The pharmacy team were coping with the workload well and dispensing was up to date.
-It was clear that the team worked well together and supported each other.
-They had a good rapport.
-The team were encouraged to discuss concerns and give feedback to the owners.
-Team members were confident to make suggestions for changes which would improve how the pharmacy operated.
+The pharmacy team were up to date with dispensing and prescriptions were generally ready when people came to collect.
+If they were not, the RP prioritised them and processed them quickly.
+The team worked well together and supported each other.
+The team were encouraged to discuss concerns and give feedback to the SI, who was also the owner.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.

 Team members were seen to give appropriate advice to people in the pharmacy.
 And they referred to the pharmacist for further clarification when needed.
-When questioned, one of the dispensers knew what tasks could not be completed if the RP was not in the pharmacy.

 Team members were given time during working hours to learn.
 Recent learning had included completing learning about the new NHS Contraception service.
 The pharmacy team encouraged each other to learn and helped each other.
-One dispenser was completing the NVQ3 course to become a pharmacy technician.
-They were given time to learn at work and were able to ask questions of the pharmacist.
-Each team member had regular appraisals where they could discuss their progress.
+Team members who were trainees were registered on approved training courses and were given time to learn at work.
+They were able to ask questions of the pharmacist.

-The owners did not set any specific targets.
+The SI did not set any specific targets and did not use incentives.
 The RP used their clinical judgement and ensured all services provided by the pharmacy were appropriate for the person requesting them.